Liohaa/ecommerce-sales-sql-analysis/README.md

 - `04_product_analysis/`: Top categories, top brands, top products and margin
 - `data/`: Raw CSV files used in this project

+## Dashboard and Visualizations

+The interactive Power BI dashboard (`Dashboard.pbix`) is located in the `powerbi/` folder.
+Key screenshots of each report page  is located in the `powerbi/screenshots/` folder.

+You can explore visual insights from:
+- General sales metrics
+- User behavior and new customer trends
+- Order performance and return patterns
+- Product and brand profitability

+📄 For main insights, see `Summary.md`

 ## Tools

 - SQL (PostgreSQL syntax)
 - DB Browser for SQLite or DBeaver (optional)
+- Power BI Desktop

 ## Datasets